Cosmological evolution driven by polytropic fluids in an inhomogeneous spacetime: Geometry and matter content

 and something similar for the acceleration equation \eqref{12}

 which in turn results as

 where we have considered $\mathcal{P}(r)=-\frac{m_B(r)+M}{r^3}$. $\tilde{\rho}$, $\tilde{p}$ are the homogeneous quantities, thus, they depend only on $\eta$.
-Therefore $\mathcal{E}$ and $\mathcal{P}$ are deviations from homogeneous solutions due to inhomogeneities for the energy density and pressure, respectively.
+Therefore $\mathcal{E}$ and $\mathcal{P}$ are deviations from homogeneous solutions due to inhomogeneities in energy density and pressure, respectively.
 Finally, plugging \eqref{18.1} and \eqref{18.2} into \eqref{13}, we get

-which is the FLRW continuity equation with $\tilde{\rho}$ and $\tilde{p}$ the density and pressure.
+which is the FLRW continuity equation, with $\tilde{\rho}$ and $\tilde{p}$ representing the density and pressure.
 Notice that the scale factor is determined by $\tilde{\rho}$ and $\tilde{p}$ whereas the only effect of inhomogeneities is to produce the pressure $\mathcal{P}(r)$; meaning that the cosmological degrees of freedom are decoupled from inhomogeneities.
 Typically, in cosmology, we need an equation of state (EoS) that relates $p_r$ and $\rho$ to have a well-determined system.
 In the next section, we discuss the model of an EoS that is relevant for this work.